0.75 cup Sucralose Based Sweetener (Sugar Substitute)

 Grate orange; set orange rind aside.
 With a small sharp knife, peel off orange pith (the white part underneath the rind) and inner white membranes between orange segments.
 Chop orange into 1/2-inch pieces.

 Place cranberries, 3 tablespoons water, orange rind and sugar substitute in a small saucepan.
 Bring to a boil over medium heat.
 Cook 10 minutes, stirring occasionally, until cranberries pop open.
 Remove from heat; transfer to a bowl.

 Mix in orange pieces and walnuts.
 Chill one hour for flavors to blend.

-In order to calculate Net Carbs of any whole food item, it's a simple calculation based off the Nutrition Facts panel:
+In order to calculate Net Carbs of any whole food item, it's a simple calculation based on the Nutrition Facts panel:

 Total Carbohydrates - (Minus) Dietary Fiber = (Equals) Net Carbs